SUNET/sunet-cdn-manager/README.md

 local-dev/setup.sh
 ```

-The the client_secret and insert it into the `sunet-cdn-manager-dev.toml`:
+Take the client_secret that was outputted above and insert it into
+`sunet-cdn-manager-dev.toml`:
 ```
 [oidc]
 [...]